spatie/laravel-mailcoach-docs-old/docs/app/mail-configuration/postmark.md

 ![](https://mailcoach.app/images/docs/app/mail-configuration/mailgun-setup-mail-config.png)

-- Mails per second: to not overwhelm Postmark with mail request, send this to a sensible value.
+- Mails per second: to not overwhelm Postmark with mail requests, send this to a sensible value.
 In many cases `10` will be sufficient
 - Server token: you can get the right value on the [Postmark account details screen](https://account.postmarkapp.com/account/edit)
 - SMTP user
 - SMTP password